conjurer-rich/conjurer-web/_pages/team-topologies/team-topologies-applied.md

 ---

 {% include section.html
-  main_content="At Conjurer, we are experts in helping organizations build and manage **socio-technical systems** through the application of **Team Topologies principles and practices**.
+  main_content="We are experts in helping organizations build and manage **socio-technical systems** through the application of **Team Topologies principles and practices**.
 Through our hands-on experience we can help your organization to become more **adaptive, faster and happier** via our training, workshops and enablement services."
 %}

 {% include feature_row %}